 Hematemesis, hematochezia, or melena should be considered an emergency.
-People with severe GI bleeding should be admitted to an intensive care unit and should be seen by a gastroenterologist and a surgeon.
+People with severe GI bleeding should be admitted to an intensive care unit Types of units People who need specific types of care may be put in special care units.
+Intensive care units (ICUs) are for people who are seriously ill.
+These people include those who have had a sudden, general... read more (ICU) or other closely monitored setting and should be seen by a gastroenterologist and a surgeon.

 Most GI bleeding stops without treatment.
 Sometimes, however, it does not.
 The type and location of bleeding tells the doctors what treatment to use.
-For example, doctors can often stop peptic ulcer bleeding during endoscopy by using a device that uses an electrical current to produce heat (electrocautery), heater probes, laser, or injections of certain drugs (injection sclerotherapy).
-If endoscopy does not stop the bleeding, surgery is required.
+For example, doctors can often stop peptic ulcer bleeding during endoscopy by using a device that uses an electrical current to produce heat (electrocautery), heater probes, or injections of certain drugs.
+If endoscopy does not stop the bleeding, surgery may be needed.

-Doctors can sometimes control severe, ongoing lower GI bleeding caused by diverticula or angiomas during colonoscopy by using an electrocautery device, coagulation with a heater probe, or injection with epinephrine.
+Doctors can sometimes control severe, ongoing lower GI bleeding caused by diverticula or angiodysplasias during colonoscopy by using clips, an electrocautery device, coagulation with a heater probe, or injection with epinephrine.
 Polyps can be removed by a wire snare or electrocautery.
-If these methods do not work or are impossible, doctors do angiography (see Testing) during which they may pass a catheter into the bleeding vessel and then inject a chemical, fragments of a gelatin sponge, or a wire coil to block the blood vessel and thereby stop the bleeding (embolization) or inject vasopressin to reduce blood flow to the bleeding vessel.
+If these methods do not work or are impossible, doctors do angiography Testing Bleeding may occur anywhere along the digestive (gastrointestinal [GI]) tract, from the mouth to the anus.
+Blood may be easily seen by the naked eye (overt), or blood may be present in amounts... read more during which they may pass a catheter into the bleeding vessel and then inject a chemical, fragments of a gelatin sponge, or a wire coil to block the blood vessel and thereby stop the bleeding (embolization) or inject vasopressin to reduce blood flow to the bleeding vessel.
 People with continued bleeding may need surgery, so it is important for doctors to know the location of the bleeding site.